 Findings from internal audits and reviews are presented to the CEO/MD and Board together with suggested policy or procedural improvements.
-This process is continuous and a full audit/review of all Company functions was completed in FY2016.
+This process is continuous and a full audit/review of all Company functions and policies and procedures was completed in FY2017.